Final Report - Outline

 - Abstract- brief overview of the project - one or two paragraphs.
 No more then one page.

-- Introduction - hypothesis, explanation of what prompted your research and what you hoped to achieve.
+- Introduction - big question variables, hypothesis, explanation of what prompted your research and what you hoped to achieve.

-- Experiment - describe in detail the method used to collect your data or make your observations.
+- Experimental Procedure - describe in detail the method used to collect your data or make your observations.
 Be sure to explain every detail so that someone could repeat the experiment step by step.
 Include data, drawings, charts and graphs.
-Also, you may want to include photos.
+You may want to include photos.

 - Conclusion - summarize your results.
 Only include what was stated earlier in the paper.

-- Acknowledgements - brief statement stating the names of people and how they helped you.
+- Acknowledgements - brief statement stating the names of people who helped you and thanking them for their contribution to you success.

-- References / Bibliography - Books, magazines, journal, articles, interviews that you used to do your research.
+- Bibliography - Books, magazines, journal, articles, interviews that you used to do your research.
 Ask each person's permission that you interviewed to print their name, title, work address and work phone